gonzaloserrano/servejson/README.md

     go get -u github.com/gonzaloserrano/servejson

+Or download the binaries for MacOS or Linux from the [latest release page](https://github.com/gonzaloserrano/servejson/releases/latest).
 ## Why

 I wanted to serve a json easily and quickly, not to download the whole internet or configure something complex.